A salesman is a better marketer or a marketer is a better salesman?

 The Sales Thing

-Sales (ie: customer service, order fulfillment, account managment, business development, customer acquistion, customer retention- ANYTHING CUSTOMER FACING) happens real-time fast, sales people live and breath in the here and now.
+Sales (ie: customer service, order fulfillment, account management, business development, customer acquisition, customer retention- ANYTHING CUSTOMER FACING) happens real-time fast, sales people live and breath in the here and now.
 Have you ever raced a car in the rain?
 I haven't (on record), but I understand that this means you don't have time to react, because at that point it is too late.
 Sales is a lot like that.